stargate/data-api/docs/jsonapi-spec.md

 ### findCollections Command

-`findCollections` returns all valid collection tables from a given namespace.
+`findCollections` returns all collections from a given namespace.

 There is no payload.
 The `namespace` is given as `{{base_url}}{{json_port}}/v1/{namespace}`.